Seattle Fishing Seasons, Salmon and Bottom Fishing Seasons

 Sand Dabs (Flounder) Open year around, Best May through October

-Dungeness Crab open July 1st through Labor Day (September 5th 2016), Some years it re-opens October, November.
+Dungeness Crab open July 1st through Labor Day (First Monday in September), Some years it re-opens October, November.

 Kings: The Mature Chinook Salmon run peaks in early August and run from mid June through the end of August in Puget Sound.
 Kings are the prize of every serious salmon angler.
 You don't have to be an expert to land one, but it doesn't hurt to go fishing with an expert.